 In terms of build quality, Fairtex have taken the same approach to their focus pads as they do with vast majority of their gear – hand made using genuine leather materials.
 The result?
 Some of the highest quality focus mitts for Muay Thai and boxing in the world.

 As with a lot of genuine leather fight gear, there will be a small break in period, however this is to be expected.
 Don’t worry if they feel a bit stiff to begin with, after a bit of use they’ll loosen up and feel a lot better.

 Comfort & Fit

 One thing I’ve notice about the Fairtex focus mitts is their sizing, and unfortunately, this isn’t a good thing.
 If you’ve got big hands, you may find these a bit too tight, in which case I would recommend the Ringisde mitts we discussed just now.
-I’m not too sure why Fairtex have designed the mitts like this, as it’s pretty damn annoying for anyone with larger hands as the chances are the mitts will be too tight.
+I’m not too sure why Fairtex have designed these like this, as it’s pretty damn annoying for anyone with larger hands as the chances are the mitts will be too tight.

-Unlike a lot of the other mitts to feature in our list, the Fairtex mitts come in a variety of different color options such as, black & red, red & black, red & white and white & pink.
+Unlike a lot of the other options to feature in our list, the Fairtex mitts come in a variety of different color options such as, black & red, red & black, red & white and white & pink.
 This is great for trainers/ gym owners looking to maintain a similar aesthetic across all of their equipment.

 Unfortunately, these are some of the pricier mitts on our list, however as is the case with a lot of fight equipment, you get what you pay for.
-With these, you’ve got some of the best focus mitts for Muay Thai, hand made in Thailand with genuine leather and sure to last for years to come.
+With these, you’ve got some of the best focus mitts for Muay Thai, hand made in Thailand, with genuine leather and are sure to last for years to come.